enactjs/docs/pages/docs/tutorials/kitten-browser/app-setup/index.md

 Let's give our module a name and establish its dependencies.
 Edit `package.json` and update the `name` property.

-> More information on module configuration is available in [package.json In Depth](package.json-In-Depth).

 	{
 	  "name": "enact-kitten-browser",
 	  "version": "1.0.0",